Skip to Content

 Unbelievable Pecking Facts

-1. Their tongue wraps around their brain like a helmet, acting as a natural shock absorber
+1. Their tongue function is legendary—it wraps around the brain like a helmet, ensuring unmatched woodpecker brain protection during impact.

 Pecking Speed and Frequency Variations